jammymalina/aquiche/README.md

 ## Features

 - Robust caching
-- Supports both multithreaded and async environment
+- Safe to use with both async and multithreaded applications
 - Works with both "sync" functions and async functions/coroutines
 - No cache stampede/cascading failure - no multiple redundant calls when your cache is being hit at the same time
 - Wide range of options on setting the expiration